rajan-31/portfolio-website/articles/markdown-to-html-demo.md

 ### Code

 These elements extend the basic syntax by adding additional features.
 These elements extend the basic syntax by adding additional features.
-It's `code` boys.
+It's `npm run dev` boys.
 Not all Markdown applications support these elements.
 Not all Markdown applications support these elements.

 ### Horizontal Rule